benjaminchlee/Deimos/README.md

 Deimos is built around MRTK 2 and has been tested using a tethered Oculus Quest 2 (with both controller and hand tracking input).
 The MRTK simulator can also be used to simulate hand input. **Deimos has not been tested for use in standalone VR/MR applications**.

-For a walkthrough and FAQ for how to use Deimos, please see ⚠️ TODO: ADD URL HERE ⚠️
+A walkthrough and FAQ for how to use Deimos can be found [here](https://docs.google.com/document/d/1GJDZPGTNqb_4bdJepBPPRkw5wZTJMZyr9rQKygiQ9H0/edit?usp=sharing).

 ### Updates to DxR
 Several features have been added to DxR during the development of Deimos.
 These include: